shuup/shuup-guide/source/campaigns.rst

 .. image:: campaigns/create-new-coupon-button.png

-3. Either type the desired coupon code you want your customers to enter, or click the `Generate` button to randomly generate a coupon code.
+3. Either type the desired coupon code you want your customers to enter or click the `Generate` button to randomly generate a coupon code.

 .. image:: campaigns/generate-coupon-button.png